zunzhuowei/network-server/README.md

    and use `Caffeine` to implement the local cache operation.
    If you need to use a caching module, you can use it.`that is optional`.

+4. `server-permission`: The permission module of the framework, Use Spring AOP and annotations to control interface permissions.
+   The HTTP protocol uses the request header entrainment JWT method, the UDP protocol uses the JWT string as the first field, and the AttributeKey:permission field in the channel is used for TCP and WebSocket If you need to use a permission module, you can use it.`that is optional`.

-4. `gateway-server`、`hall-server`、`room-server`: These are three sample nodes of the cluster, and you can refer to their configurations to get your own cluster
+5. `gateway-server`、`hall-server`、`room-server`: These are three `sample nodes` of the cluster, and you can refer to their configurations to get your own cluster

 ### How to use
 1. You must had installed JDK 1.8+ and Maven 3.x